miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 the desire for sleep, you have to have small, up-front wins.
 80% of what you want from the first 20% of time and effort you think you're going to be able to put into it.
 That's tonight.

+## Practicing Agency Requires Effort and Mental Discipline Techniques

+I can hardly call what I'm doing procrastination, because I'm doing it.
+It's just about knowing precisely what to do next, and why.
+Practicing agency is tricky.
+It takes calories.
+It takes work.
+The brain uses most of your sugar.
+Think!
+Get "fixed locations" working for you.
+Always be able to regain your bearings and clarify your thoughts with a trick.
+It goes like this...

+## The Story of Seven Places to Work On Your Desktop

+You have seven screens.
+They are lined up horizontally in a ribbon, so you can rapidly go left and right between them.
+This is a story I'm telling you.
+It's the story of seven places to work.
+All the way to the wright, the one you don't see me typing on right now, but I am, is the Jekyll static site generator publishing system for your daily work journal... ***this***.
+You can always see it instantly on screen 6 whenever you save by just using the keyboard combination to move one screen to the left and look at it.

+## Using a Desktop Metaphor for Digital Workspaces is Ineffective

+Bop back and forth left and right to write, publish-preview, write some more, and occasionally hit the hot key to really publish.
+Saving locally is the same as publishing locally.
+An up-to-date version in web-published-looking format but still local to your machine is made very time you save.
+Screen 7 is full-screen vim (nvim or whatever), and screen 6 is a full-screen browser.
+Full screens are pretty important because they lower the cognitive drain of organizing windows.
+It's such a pain.
+Window panes are better if you have to subdivide screens.
+I'm not a fan of the desktop metaphor for digital workspaces.
+Not even Workbench on the Amiga.

+## A Writing Space at Either End

+Screen 1 is the personal version of the work journal.
+So pop, pop, pop all the way to the left and write in unpublished free-form thinking or however you like.
+It's not getting published.
+It doesn't matter.
+Think things through.
+Take notes.
+Use a macro to make that one big text-file feel like a diary or journal or something.
+It doesn't matter, so whatever.
+All the way to the right, pop, pop, pop and be careful what you write.
+One slip of your fingers, and it's published.
+See, there like that.
+Oops, I did it again.

+## Bouncing Off the Ends of Your Writing Space

+The rest of your work spaces get sandwiched between these two writing spaces.
+One space in from the right is seeing what what you are publishing looks like&#151;always an important thing.
+One space in from the left is another important place, because it's another easy place to get to.
+Go all the way left, then reverse one.
+Bounce off the ends.
+Bounces off the end right, and you're seeing your voice to the world.
+Bounce off the end left, and... well, what?
+What do **you** put there?
+I'm currently putting Cursor AI there.

+## Arranging a Digital Home to be a Proficient Digital Nomad

+When other thing are there, it's feeling a bit weird to me right now, and I'm moving things around to put it back.
+Muscle memory is important, and having a
+***"home"*** in the digital nomadic life that follows you around by your nix flake (oops, that's another story) is important.
+How do you arrange your home?
+What's the layout of your digital work spaces and how do you memory palace your way around in the first place?

+## Practicing Agency through Self Reflection and Accountability

+And so where to begin is never a question.
+You start at each end.
+Bounce left.
+Bounce right.
+Get your bearings.
+Regain state from your writings, both personal and professional.
+Know what you think.
+Be more than that first surface level deep in exploring, or even defending, your thoughts.
+Make them have to have merit, even to yourself.
+Hold your future self accountable to your current self.
+Leave them messages.
+So them favors by reminding them of things you need them to think about.
+This is practicing agency.
+Navigate your way!

+## Guido van Rossum the Ultimate Soul Animal of Innovation

+If you're here reading, and god help you if you are, and you're looking for a soul-animal, it's probably Guido van Rossum, the embodiment of the 80/20-rule, right down to his creativity.
+A lot of his ideas come from the academically educational ABC Programming language, one of the project of one of his employers in his early years, and a lot of the ideas he picked up there, ended up in Python.
+But he did innovate.
+Probably the variations in Python from the ABC it was derive from I'd venture to guess are greater than the differences between Linux and Unix.
+So Guido makes for a more inspiring soul-animal that Linus.

+## Clever Copiers and Improvers Is More Pragmatic Than Prodigies

+I bring that up, because we all need hero's and ways to hope to pattern our behavior.
+I'll never be like Guido.
+The accomplishments of the tool-makers like Linux and Guido are beyond, beyond to me.
+They're like the Leonardo da Vinci's and Fernando Corbató's to me.
+I can practice all I want, but I'll never have the innate genius of people who do things genuinely first.
+We should not set prodigy as a goal.
+Clever copiers and improvers is more... pragmatic.

+## Not Perfect But Good Enough is Plenty Perfect

+That' Guido.
+Synthesize great bits and maybe don't go over the Larry Wall crazy gluing the bits together.
+Just do so cleverly enough to get your sysadmins and hardcore C programmers onboard.
+Forge some unholy alliances like Steve Jobs did with artistic Mac people and academic computing Unix people.
+The pragmatic choice that sets great big sails in the mainstream wind wins.
+And you can strive to be some lesser version of that as stepping stones to some grandiose vision you may never accomplish, and still be perfectly satisfied.
+Python will not evolve into the one language to rule them all, free of all blemishes.

+## Python Expected To Replace Perl as Primary Linux Distribution Tool

+No, rather Python will replace PERL (already has) as the one wrench always thrown into the toolbox of a new Linux distribution.
+Think they're bundling NodeJS so sysadmins can use JavaScript?
+Haha, no. And every system needs admin stuff.
+Only some systems need a web development environment.
+So right there, Python kinda already won.
+The fact that Data Scientists, Machine Learning and AI folks have pushed it over the top is just the latest in a long series of lite Python validating milestones.
+Instagram's a Django site.
+That's right.
+Instagram is a corporate Intranet.